madmicio/LG-WebOS-Remote-Control/README.md

 2. customizable channel pad

-    option: **channels:** ( if you do not configure this option, on button click you recive an error message)
+    option: **channels:** ( if you do not configure this option, on button click you receive an error message)

 3. customizable scale: